e0958902/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing
 <div class="info-box">
 :information_source: <strong>Info: </strong>
-This section is only intended as a starting point for testers to get started on understanding SOME of the core functionalities.
+This section is only intended as a starting point for testers to get started on understanding <b>SOME</b> of the core functionalities.
 The tester is expected to do more exploratory testing based on the <a href="UserGuide.md">User Guide</a>.
 </div>